 One of the main problems with seeking help is the specialization talked about earlier in this article.
 As previously stated, that kind of expertise is perfect if the problem resides squarely within the purview of the expert being called upon.

-Only process experts that have experience with your particular application can truly be helpful in diagnosing root causes and eliminating the problem at the origin.
+Only process experts who have experience with your particular application can truly be helpful in diagnosing root causes and eliminating the problem at the origin.
 These types of experts can also help implement monitoring methods that can alert you to trends in the wrong direction before they become actual problems.

 Struggling with adhesion failures?
 Been there.
 Solved that.